Docs

 Operations and Change

-In Loro, every basic operation such as setting a key-value on a Map, adding a list item, or inserting/deleting a character in text is considered an individual op.
+In Loro, every basic operation such as setting a key-value pair on a Map, adding a list item, or inserting/deleting a character in text is considered an individual op.
 (Don't worry about the cost, in Loro's internal memory representation and export format, consecutive ops are merged into a larger op, such as consecutive text insertions and deletions.)

 • Timestamp: An optional timestamp, which can be enabled with setRecordTimestamp(true).
 If not enabled, there is no extra storage overhead.